anderojr/caesar_cipher/README.md

-# Caesar Cipher in Ruby 💎
+# Caesar's Cipher in Ruby 💎
-A simple implementation of the Caesar Cipher written in Ruby programming language.
+A simple implementation of the Caesar's Cipher written in Ruby programming language.

 ## Description
-The Caesar Cipher is one of the simplest and most widely known encryption techniques.
+The Caesar's Cipher is one of the simplest and most widely known encryption techniques.
 It is a substitution cipher in which each letter in the plaintext is shifted a certain number of places down the alphabet.

 ## Usage
 To use the code, you can clone this repository and run the file `v2.rb`.
 You will start the CLI that guide you to the usage and operations possible.

-Otherwise, you can just run or add the `caesar-cipher.rb` in your code and call the function as this:
+Otherwise, you can just run or add the `caesar_cipher.rb` in your code and call the function as this:
 ```ruby

 caesar_cipher(string, shift_factor, operation)